devpawel/space-missions/README.md

 # Goals of this project

-- create app simple to follow space missions
+- create simple app to follow space missions
 - learn react

 # Prerequisites

-- node.js (tested with 10.15.0)
+- node (tested with 10.15.0)
 - yarn ( `npm install -g yarn` )
 - python 3.4 or higher